twincharged/BravoDesignAgency/README.md

 ## Progress

+Prof Lyman: The home page uses an mp4 video.
+If you want, I can create a fallback ogg (if you're using a different browser than Chrome, especially FF).

 Got the navbar.
 The misc.css was missing. - Joseph
 Ah ok, didnt see that css.
 Thanks, - Arthur